mmerickel/pyramid_auth_demo/docs/object_security.rst

 without replacing the ``ACLAuthorizationPolicy`` with a different implementation.

 #.
-Add an entry at the end of each ACL for
+Add an entry at the end of each ACL for ``pyramid.security.DENY_ALL``
-   ``(Deny, Everyone, ALL_PERMISSIONS)``.
+   which is effectively an alias for the entry ``(Deny, Everyone, ALL_PERMISSIONS)``.
 If no matching entry is found in the ACL prior to this entry, then this one will match effectively preventing the policy from going any further.